ThaiNangTaniPolitics/thainangtani-politics-observatory-42/index.md

 ## 📌 Latest Update

-**How de‑facto control, diplomatic signalling and external perceptions shape a stalled territorial dispute**
+**How historical statements, contemporary discourse and constitutional practice diverge in the Section 112 debate**
-0049 – Thai–Cambodian Border Dispute (2026): Frozen Conflict, Narrative Competition and Post‑Ceasefire Dynamics
+0050 – 112 Symbolic Speech, Public Debate and Institutional Reality (2026)